eiriki/git_training_DSPG_2018/README.md

 #Intro to git branching
 use 'git branch BRANCH_NAME' or 'git checkout -b BRANCH_NAME' to create a branch. git log --oneline

+# Conflicts

+-you can edit the same file at the same time, and nothing terrible will happen if the edit occurs in
+ sdifferent locations